Installing the Linuxfabrik Monitoring Plugins Collection¶

 sudo apt install linuxfabrik-monitoring-plugins

-frozen plugin version.
+stay on a frozen plugin version.
 You still need Python 3.9 or newer on the target.
+The

 wget https://download.linuxfabrik.ch/monitoring-plugins/lfmp-${release}.source.noarch.zip